Vey-Digital/vey-digital.github.io/about.md

 permalink: /about/
 ---

-**Vey Digital** curates startup playbooks, quick videos, and practical guides to help founders move from idea to growth.
+**VeyDigital** curates startup playbooks, quick videos, and practical guides to help founders move from idea to growth.

 - Based in Seattle
 - Focused on clear, beginner-friendly resources